vre-hub/vre-hub.github.io/docs/cvmfs.md

 Find more details about `sw.escape.eu` and how to setup CVMFS in [the developer documentation](tech-docs/services/cvmfs).

-A diagram of the infrastructure described is show below.
+A diagram of the infrastructure described is shown below.

 ![image](../static/img/CVMFS-diagram.png)